14H034160212/HHH-An-Online-Question-Answering-System-for-Medical-Questions/Medical_knowledge_graph_establishment/MedicalKBQA/README.md

 To run the medical knowledge graph, GUI and website, you can follow the following codes.

-Step 1: You need to run the `build_medicalgraph.py` to establish the knowledge graph before you use it.
+Step 1: You need to run the `build_medicalgraph.py` to establish the knowledge graph.

-Step 2: Then you may run `GUI.py` to run the GUI interface.
+Step 2: Then you may run `GUI.py` and you will see and use the GUI interface.

-Step 3: You can also run `chatbot_graph.py` which will allow you to chat in command.
+Step 3: You can also run `chatbot_graph.py` which will allow you to chat in command line interface.

-Step 4: You can also run `server.py` to start the website and chat.
+Step 4: You can also run `server.py` to chat on the website.